-Chefchaouen, Morocco: A Magical Dreamscape
+Chefchaouen, Morocco: An All Blue Magical Destination

 It’s hard to pinpoint how a place ends up on my Must See list – I hear about it from a traveling friend, I read a novel set there, I come across a rhapsodic account on the Internet.
 But once a place is lodged on the list, it stays there until I start packing.

 I remember exactly when the Moroccan town of Chefchaouen joined the queue: in a coffee-table book I found at a garage sale, I spotted a photograph of what appeared to be an all-blue town.

 I’d never heard of the place before, and there was only a single picture, but that was enough.
 It was on the list.